Earby railway station: History

 The main line continued towards Skipton to the north.
 South of Earby, in the direction of Colne, there was a junction with a short branch towards Barnoldswick.
-The latter route succumbed to the Beeching Axe in September 1965, but the station remained open until 2 February 1970, when passenger trains between Colne and Skipton were withdrawn and the line closed to all traffic.
+The latter route succumbed to the Beeching Axe in September 1965, but the station remained open until 2 February 1970 when passenger trains between Colne and Skipton were withdrawn and the line closed to all traffic.

 The track through the station was lifted the following year, but the platforms and main buildings survived until final demolition in late 1976.

+The site today

-The goods shed and former weighbridge still stand, having been bought by a local engineering company and adapted for commercial use whilst the site and former railway alignment have been protected from potential redevelopment by Lancashire County Council pending possible future reinstatement of the route as a transport corridor.
+The goods shed and former weighbridge still stand, having been bought by a local engineering company and were adapted for commercial use.

+The station site and former railway alignment have been protected from potential redevelopment by Lancashire County Council pending possible future reinstatement of the route as a transport corridor.

+The trackbed is now a shared-use path.